The Rise of Mod Fashion: How the '60s Replaced Conservatism with Youthful Rebellion

 The Birth of Mod: A Rebellion in a Tailored Suit

-And claim it they did.
+And claim it, they most certainly did.

 Mary Quant and the Mini Skirt: A Hemline Rebellion